JohnGiorgi/Alfred/readme.md

 1. Make sure that in `/main/resources/config.ini` you have set `bridgeIP` to the **IP** of your Bridge.
 Instructions on how to find that [here](https://developers.meethue.com/documentation/getting-started).
 2. Before running the script for the first time, press the button on the Hue Bridge.
 Then, within 30 seconds call the script and pass the `--connectBridge` flag (you only have to do this **once**).
 3. That's it.
 Try texting your Twilio number 'Turn on all the lights please!' to make sure things are working.

+### What can you ask Alfred to do?

+Example 1: "Turn on all the lights" <turns on all lights>
+Example 2: "Turn on the bedroom lights" <turns on all lights named bedroom, if they exist>
+Example 3: "Wiki Barack Obama" <returns wiki summary with link>
+Example 4: "What is the weather like in New York City?" <returns weather summary for location>